ToppyMicroServices/202509_report_misc/README.md

 Rules:
 1. Every output name begins with the generating script's prefix for traceability.
 2. During migration, scripts attempt prefixed filename first, then legacy fallback if present.
-3. Processed CSVs use stable names (no numeric suffix); figures may add suffixes (timestamps or labels).
+3. Processed CSVs use stable names; figure scripts now overwrite their targets by default (use `--keep-versions` when available to append suffixes).
 4. First column in processed panels is explicit quarter-end timestamp (`to_period('Q').to_timestamp('Q')`).

 ## 5. DSR Panel Construction Logic (Summary)